 Which insurance company is best for your Sickle Cell Disease

 Many people begin their search for life insurance through online comparison sites and although it is relatively easy to find a price online, you won't know how much it will end up costing you until you've applied.
 Our own research has shown that, very often, the cheapest company on a price comparison site will end up being one of the most expensive if you have a health condition to disclose.
 Your application may even be declined after going through a lengthy medical investigation.
 Even in the case of a Sickle Cell Carrier, where you shouldn't need to pay extra for your insurance, you might end up paying more than you need to this way.

 The way to get the best price and the best guidance for your life insurance is to speak to a specialist adviser in this area.
 An adviser will undertake the necessary research to determine which life insurance company will offer you the best price.
 They will also talk through your personal circumstances and what you need from your life insurance so that you arrange the best type of insurance for you.
-Additionally. if the price of your life insurance ends up costing more than you initially wanted to spend, a specialist life insurance adviser can work with you to tailor the cover by prioritising what's important to you.
+Additionally. if the price of your life insurance ends up costing more than you initially wanted to spend, a specialist life insurance adviser can work with you to tailor the cover and apply for life insurance by prioritising what's important to you.